marcinguy/html5-attacks/README.md

 2. The server returns a response containing the Access-Control-Allow-Origin: * because it communicates well with other applications in the company.
 3. The employee receives an e-mail that contains a link to the page with great graphics SVG.
 Each of these images contain hidden JavaScript code that will run when it is displayed.
 This is discussed in a separate article.
 4. Code JavaScript XMLHttpRequest send silently in the background and waits for a response.
 This can be done because the appropriate headers are set to be (X-XSS-Protection: 1; Access-Control-Allow-Origin: *).
 5. JavaScript analyzes the answers and sends back to the attacker's servers.
 Virus checking and other control measures have been omitted.
-We will show how to use this feature soon.
 6. We are in the company and act as an employee, and no one will know what happened.

 The new vectors of attack XSS in HTML5